WilliamCadenas21/st0263-p3/README.md

 I, Juan Gonzalo Quiroz Cadavid declare that all the conten aported by me is of my own authorship.
 I desing the serial code and codifited it using loops and avoing recursived calls, also I design and implement openMP onto the project,Finally; I worked on the MPI Project in parallel with Valentino Malvarmo.
 We both design a differente approach to the same problem and due to simplicity we choose the Malvarmo implementation to our analysis.

 ### Valentino Malvarmo
 I, Valentino Malvarmo, declare that all the content aported by me is of my own authorship.
-I contributed in the implementation and design of the serial algorithm, the design of the openMP algorithm, and I was the main responsible for the documentation of the entire project, particularly of the analysis of the results.
+I contributed in the implementation and design of the serial algorithm, the design of the openMP algorithm, design and implementation of one of the MPI proposed MPI algorithms, and I was the main responsible for the documentation of the entire project, particularly of the analysis of the results.

 ### William Cadenas
 I, William Cadenas, declare that all the content aported by me is of my own authorship.
 I contribuited in the implementation and the desing of the parallel algorithm with Openmp and also the first desing and approach for Mpi based on PCAM metodologic.